salesforce-misc/violet-samples/README.md

 ## Getting Started

-This project contains the Conversation Engine and a number of Scripts that we have built and can be used as the basis of your Voice Application.
-To use the Engine and the Scripts, they need to run in the cloud so that Amazon's voice servers can access it.
+This project contains a number of Scripts that we have built and can be used as the basis of your Voice Application.
+To use the Scripts, they need to run in the cloud so that Amazon's voice servers can access it.
 These can also be run locally via a non-voice (web-only) interface.

 ### Setup